 In other cases, drivers who fail to secure items in or on their vehicles can be held liable if debris causes an accident.
 However, proving an at-fault driver’s liability can be difficult.
 Unless the injured party is able to get the license plate number of the vehicle, more likely than not, the driver will never be found.

 Uninsured or underinsured (UM/UIM) motorist coverage is incredibly beneficial in these situations.
 In California, this type of insurance is not mandatory, but it is highly recommended.
 If an injured driver has uninsured or underinsured motorist coverage and the liable party cannot be found, this coverage could provide payments for medical bills, lost income, and property damage coverage.

 If you are hurt in an accident or sustained property damage caused by roadway debris, and you are unable to find the liable party, contact your insurance carrier and inquire about your uninsured and underinsured motorist coverage.

-If you or somebody you care about is injured in an accident caused by roadway debris, you should call the police and ensure that they complete investigation into the incident.
+If you or somebody you care about is injured in an accident caused by roadway debris, you should call the police and ensure that they complete the investigation into the incident.
 Having a police report will be beneficial for any insurance claim, and the police will be able to assist in finding the at-fault driver, if at all possible.
 Additionally, you need to make sure that you seek medical assistance for any injuries following an incident caused by roadway debris.
-Contact an Orange County personal injury lawyer if you are seeking compensation for your injuries.
+Contact an auto accident attorney in OC if you are seeking compensation for your injuries.